-The PAS Board contracts Wood (formerly Amec Foster Wheeler) to operate and manage the monitoring equipment as well as reporting of data representative of the airshed.
+The PAS Board contracts Wood to operate and manage the monitoring equipment as well as reporting of data representative of the airshed.
 Wood's primary goal is to ensure high quality data is collected while maintaining efficient operations of the monitoring network.